Williamd40/PublicR_Work/README.md

-# PublicR_Work
+# Public R work

- Respoitory containing public R work
+This Repository contains any R work that I showcase.